Work with Vulnerabilities

 - is not null

-A circle on the left side of the filters indicates whether the expression in the field is allowed or not.
-If the circle is red in color, your filter is incomplete or incorrect.
+A circle on the left side of the filters indicates whether the expression in the field is allowed.
+If the circle is red in color, the filter is incomplete or incorrect.

 App permissions required